 45. Consider lines 1-3 in which some of a UART's registers are declared.
-This way a UART, or any other peripheral for that matter, can be accessed with normal read/write instructions. - this mode of operation is called 'Direct Memory Access'. false 46.
-The function rx_ready() uses a technique called 'alternating buffers' with the global variable next_command pointing main() to the buffer that is ready for processing. - the very first command is passed in buffer[0]. true 47.
-The code suffers from a (subtle) data sharing bug as both rx_ready() and main() write to the same global variable next_command. - as a result main() may read data before rx_ready() has written it to the alternate buffer. false 48.
-A second issue with the code is the statement on line 22 that adds a character to the alternate buffer. - that character may be stored outside the space allocated to the variable buffer. true 49.
-An alternative approach would be to make use of semaphores to support rx_ready() passing the next command to main(). false 50.
-Time-slicing should be avoided in an RTOS because it makes the response time of tasks less predictable. true 51.
-A key principle of RTOS-based design is that the separation of concerns; by splitting code amongst several tasks, the memory footprint is reduced. false 52.
-A semaphore S used by task T must be initialized by T. false 53.
-It is recommended to use just the minimum necessary functionality from an RTOS. true 54.
-Printing from an ISR is common practice as no other debugging techniques are available. false 55.
-Tasks should have different priorities to avoid fairness issues imposed by the RTOS. false/true 56.
-Even on embedded devices without a display, the assert macro is a useful debugging aid. true 57.
-Code coverage tools help in thorough testing. - a 100% coverage can never be achieved for programs that handle (unknown) user input. false 58.
-Debugging through scripting test scenarios has limited use as only one interrupt can be triggered at the exact same time. false 59.
-A large study of outdoor sensor-network deployments [Beutel:2009] has shown that the most underestimated problem has been the water-proof packaging of the base station. false 60.
-When debugging code for a distributed sensor network, collecting the (debug) output of the nodes can be arranged in different ways. - Out-of-band collection can handle large volumes of data. true
+This way a UART, or any other peripheral for that matter, can be accessed with normal read/write instructions - this mode of operation is called 'Direct Memory Access'. true/false 46.
+The function rx_ready() uses a technique called 'alternating buffers' with the global variable next_command pointing main() to the buffer that is ready for processing the very first command is passed in buffer[0]. true/false 47.
+The code suffers from a (subtle) data sharing bug as both rx_ready() and main() write to the same global variable next_command. - as a result main() may read data before rx_ready() has written it to the alternate buffer. true/false 48.
+A second issue with the code is the statement on line 22 that adds a character to the alternate buffer. - that character may be stored outside the space allocated to the variable buffer. true/false 49.
+An alternative approach would be to make use of semaphores to support $rx_ready()$ - only a single semaphore initialized to 1 is needed. true/false 50.
+Time-slicing should be avoided in an RTOS because it makes the response time of tasks less predictable. true/false 51.
+A key principle of RTOS-based design is that the separation of concerns; by splitting code amongst several tasks, the memory footprint is reduced. true/false 52.
+A semaphore S used by task A must be initialized by A. true/false 53.
+It is recommended to use just the minimum necessary functionality from an RTOS. true/false 54.
+Printing from an ISR is common practice as no other debugging techniques are available. true/false 55.
+Tasks should have different priorities to avoid fairness issues imposed by the RTOS. true/false 56.
+Even on embedded devices without a display, the assert macro is a useful debugging aid. true/false 57.
+Code coverage tools help in thorough testing. - a 100% coverage can never be achieved for programs that handle (unknown) user input. true/false 58.
+Debugging through scripting test scenarios has limited use as only one interrupt can be triggered at the exact same time. true/false 59.
+A large study of outdoor sensor-network deployments [Beutel:2009] has shown that the most underestimated problem has been the water-proof packaging of the base station. true/false 60.
+When debugging code for a distributed sensor network, collecting the (debug) output of the nodes can be arranged in different ways. - Out-of-band collection can handle large volumes of data. true/false